-Mobile content is a snack content.
+Mobile content is snack content.
 Long pieces of texts are dead.
 Nowadays, people do not read but look through pictures and videos.
 And the more in further, the more clip like thinking of youth becomes.
 They do not focus on anything for longer than 7 seconds.
-It was among TOP mistakes of internet marketing specialists concerning mobile phone users.
+It was among the TOP mistakes of internet marketing specialists concerning mobile phone users.
 Mobile device users choose another kind of content, they consume it in some other time, in a different way, it is clear for every marketing specialist.
-There are many thoughts as for how different most of which are mistaken.
+There are many thoughts as to how different most of which are mistaken.

 First of all, small screens are always with us.
-It means that there are many more situations when we need to apply to a small screen than in case with a tablet or a laptop.
+It means that there are many more situations when we need to apply to a small screen than in case of a tablet or a laptop.
 If a content you create is truly valuable, a user will get back to it when s/he can no matter what.

 Secondly, despite being absent-minded, a telephone is some sort of an anchor of attention.
 Everyone has a reflex of checking on a mobile phone when every time we feel like free, there is a feeling to grab a phone and check in case if there are any messages.